 A tripod is one of the most important pieces of gear that you should own and use as a photographer.
 Yet I see so many photographers struggle to choose the right tripod, or– even worse–not use them properly or– the absolute worst of all–not use them when they should be using them.
-So I am going to demystify tripods in a two-part series, starting with this article on 10 awesome tripod tips and tricks to make your tripod work magic for your photography.

 Back in the mid 1990s, I read a book called The Camera by the great Ansel Adams.
 To quote Adams, “Many photographers casually set up the tripod and use the various tilts and adjustments in a haphazard way.
 It is preferable, however, to be more methodical in setting up the tripod, to provide precise positioning of the camera and the greatest possible stability.”
 Hopefully you realize that the lesson there goes well beyond using a tripod.

 I remember as a teenager that using a tripod was actually kind of cool.
 People took me more seriously, like I actually knew what I was doing or like I was a working professional.
 The reality is that a tripod is an investment in your ability to take great pictures – just like a new camera – so do your research and don’t cheap out.